anton12042001/AngularTest/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Must read
+This project is purely educational in order to see and touch Angular